ohgodspidersno/ogsn-pz-mods/README.md

 ##Ideas for New Mods
 Might pursue these...

+###Even Better Literature Sorting
+1. Same as Book Collection for the most part
+1. Add a single space in front of all magazines so they sort second
+1. Remove 'the' from all titles.
+1. Name maps to be "Map of ____" instead of "___ Map" so that they group together.
+1. Be sure to add new magazines from other mods
+1. Will need to load last in order to fix stuff changed by other mods

+###Mental State Affects Reading Speed
+1. Make reading speed be affected by panic, exhaustion, fatigue, hunger, illness, etc.

 ###Walk While Reading
 1. Base it on bookworm trait
-1. Make it possible without a trait, but make it severely limit your sight and hearing radius
+1. Make it possible without a trait, but make it severely limit your sight and hearing radius, and you don't read at full speed either.

+###Pass Out if Too Tired
+1. Once your exhaustion hits absolute zero, and you are not panicking, there is a small chance every tick that you might fall asleep against your will.

 ###More Map Symbols
 1. Car